-Anyone can volunteer to help us.
-We rely heavily on volunteers and members, who generously share their time and knowledge to help us make a difference.
+Anyone can volunteer with NHSN.
+As a small charity, we rely on our volunteers and members who generously share their time and knowledge to help us make a difference.

-Each year over 100 people volunteer to help the Society in some way.
+Each year over 100 people volunteer to help NHSN in some way.
 By giving anything from a few hours a year to several days a week, these volunteers help with a variety of tasks and together, form the backbone of our organisation.

-People of all ages and backgrounds volunteer their time to learn new skills, gain work experience, meet new people or simply because of personal interest, wanting to give something back to the Society, to help conserve nature or educate others about it.
+People of all ages and backgrounds volunteer their time to learn new skills, gain work experience, meet new people or simply because of personal interest and a passion for conservation and education.

-If you are interested in volunteering to help us, please check our current volunteering opportunities below and then get in contact with us by phone or e-mail.
+If you are interested in volunteering with us, please check out our current volunteering opportunities below and then get in contact with us by phone or e-mail.
 We will then discuss with you in more detail the types of activities you are interested in and the best way for you to help us.
-You can then come along and have a go and see if it’s for you – you don’t need to make a commitment straight away.
+You can then come along and have a go and see if it’s for you-you don’t need to make a commitment straight away.

-We have regular friendly volunteer work parties at Gosforth Park Nature Reserve, meeting on a monthly basis on a Wednesday morning all year, and on a monthly basis on the last Saturday of the month from October to March.
+We have regular friendly volunteer work parties at Gosforth Park Nature Reserve, meeting on a weekly basis on a Wednesday morning all year, and on a monthly basis on the last Saturday of the month from October to March.

 All volunteer sessions are from 10am-1pm, meeting at the reserve entrance (click for directions).
 Please wear clothes that you don’t mind getting dirty and suitable footwear (we recommend wellies), and bring with you any drinks/snacks to keep you going.
 Everyone is welcome, including friends and family, as long as you are able to carry out light physical work.
 No need to book, just turn up.
 We will go ahead in rain but not heavy snow!

 Could you be the friendly face of Gosforth Nature Reserve?